As an engineer analyzing robot logs, you’re likely asking questions such as:

 Conclusion

-In this post, we showed how Roboto’s SDK empowers you to quickly extract the most relevant slices of your robotics data - like IMU signals with associated images - so you can dive straight into more advanced tasks, such as identifying interesting events using similarity search.
+In this post, we showed how Roboto’s SDK makes it easy to extract slices of your robotics data so you can focus on more advanced tasks, like finding events using similarity search.

-By simplifying the retrieval process for ROS data, we’ve demonstrated how you can streamline workflows that usually take hours into just minutes.
-We're excited to be adding more powerful techniques for pattern matching in robotics data, so stay tuned for new features and examples in the coming months.
-In the meantime, give it a try and share what you discover!
+By simplifying the retrieval process, we’ve demonstrated how you can streamline workflows that usually take hours into minutes.
+We're excited to continue adding new techniques for pattern matching in robotics data, so stay tuned for more features and examples soon.
+In the meantime, give it a try with your own data and let us know what you find!

 This demo and the accompanying open source notebook use data from UZH-FPV Drone Racing, published by the Robotics and Perception Group (RPG) at the University of Zurich.